 loading...

-Animals dumped in the countryside face numerous hazards, including exposure to harsh weather conditions, lack of food and water, encounters with predators, and the risk of getting hit by vehicles.
-Moreover, these abandoned pets often struggle to find shelter and may suffer from injuries, illness, or starvation.
+Animals dumped in the countryside face a range of serious hazards, including exposure to extreme weather, scarcity of food and water, encounters with predators, and the risk of being struck by vehicles.
+Without proper shelter, these abandoned pets can suffer injuries, illness, and starvation.

 Canva